ofmooseandmen/jord/README.md

 > __Jord__ [_Swedish_] is __Earth__ [_English_]

-Geographic position calculations on great circles.

 ## What is this?

-Jord is a [Haskell](https://www.haskell.org) library that implements various geographical position calculations on great circles using the algorithms described in [Gade, K. (2010).
+Jord is a [Haskell](https://www.haskell.org) library that implements various geographical position calculations using the algorithms described in [Gade, K. (2010).
 A Non-singular Horizontal Position Representation](http://www.navlab.net/Publications/A_Nonsingular_Horizontal_Position_Representation.pdf).

 ## How do I build it?